West Highland Way Packing List

 Footwear

-Helen has had her boots since she was 19 years old and she had no issues.
-They are leather walking boots like Scarpa US/ UK (which Craig wears).
+Helen has had her boots since she was 19 years old and has had no issues.

-My top pick for walking boots now has to be Salomon Quest as mentioned above.
+My top pick for walking boots now has to be Salomon Quest, as mentioned above.

 They are comfortable, waterproof and look great.
 My only complaint is that sometimes the lace loop catches on the tie bracket and causes me to trip.